 IS LAGRIMA A GOOD BRAND?

 I’m sure you’ve heard the expression “you get what you pay for”….
 Well in this case, my opinion is that Lagrima produces surprisingly good products for the low price the customer pays.
 In the last year or so, the brand has updated old and developed new digital piano models.
 The brand has become a best seller on Amazon.

-A common complaint among customers is the heavy weight of the keys.
 The hammer action keys are meant to have a heaviness comparable to an acoustic piano.
 Experienced pianists notice that the keys on Lagrima Digital Pianos are slightly heavier than the feel of an acoustic piano.

-For those of you who are thinking of a digital piano to last over many years of progress, this is not good!
 You need a piano that mimics a ‘real’ acoustic piano – where the hammers hit the strings and you feel the force of that while you press down on the keys.
 You will get used to how this feels.